onflow/flow-go/pkg/language/docs/language.md

 Note that the required initializer and functions do not have any executable code.

+Interfaces can only be declared globally, i.e. not inside of functions.

 ### Interface Implementation

 Implementations for interfaces are declared using the `impl` keyword,